SCCapstone/PRClub/README.md

 is then deployed as a [Netlify static site](https://prclub-preview.netlify.app/) and built as an Android apk on [EAS](https://expo.dev/accounts/prclub22/projects/PRClub/builds).

-Our entire CICD pipeline can be run locally using a nifty tool called [`act`](https://github.com/nektos/act)!
+Our entire deployment pipeline can be run locally using a nifty tool called [`act`](https://github.com/nektos/act)!
 To do so, follow the below steps:

 1. Install [Docker](https://www.docker.com/), if you don't already have it.
 This is required for